 UK media biased against Muslims, says group that analysed 40,000 articles

-Centre for Media Monitoring reports right-wing outlets Spectator and GB News often malign Muslims and their faith.
+Centre for Media Monitoring reports right-wing outlets The Spectator and GB News often malign Muslims and their faith.

 London, United Kingdom – As anti-Muslim hate crimes rise in Britain, so too does biased coverage of Muslims in the media, a new study suggests.